BUR0263/AOT-Productivity-Display/README.md

     python main.py
     ```

-    Alternatively, to run in development mode, use one of the following:
+    Alternatively, you may want to run in development mode,
+    which disables window transparency and adds a standard window frame.
+To do so use one of the following:

     ```
     python main.py -d